thooks1203/echodeed/replit.md

 - **Student Dashboard Streaks**: Accurate display of current and best streaks.
 - **Authentication**: Replit OAuth for production, with a `/demo-login` page for unauthenticated users and mock authentication for development.
 - **Scalability**: Designed for enterprise performance with database optimization, caching, load testing, real-time monitoring, and auto-scaling.
 - **School-Level Configuration System**: Supports middle and high school deployments with differentiated experiences based on `schoolLevel` enum in the `schools` table.
-Configurations include distinct service hour goals, workflow phases (3-phase Explorer Track for MS, 5-phase IPARD for HS), token milestones, age-appropriate rewards, and UI adaptations.
+School administrators select their configuration during registration using a dropdown that clearly explains each option.
+Configurations include:
+  - **Middle School (Grades 6-8)**: Optional community service (0-hour requirement), 3-phase workflow, tokens 25/75/150/300, age-appropriate rewards.
+Service hours are encouraged but NOT required - students can log activities and earn rewards, but no goals or progress bars are shown.
+  - **High School (Grades 9-12)**: 200-hour Service-Learning Diploma (required), 5-phase IPARD workflow, tokens 100/250/500/1000, advanced rewards including VIP parking.
+Full diploma tracking with progress visualization.
 - **Student Notification System**: Email-first digest architecture (7:30am daily, 3:30pm milestone notifications) complying with FERPA, using a queue-based system and new `student_notification_preferences`, `student_notification_events`, `student_notifications` tables.
 - **AI-Suggested Communications**: Generates ready-to-send email and announcement templates based on real-time Inclusion Score metrics for administrators.